brenton-leighton/ros_docker/README.md

 # ros_docker

 Example containers for working with ROS in Docker.
-Some functionality was inspired by [rocker](https://github.com/osrf/rocker), but other things are only possible by defining the containers.
+Some functionality is identical to [rocker](https://github.com/osrf/rocker), but other things are only possible by defining the containers.

-The scripts used to start the containers are fairly trivial and the containers can be run directly from the compose files by replacing some variables (e.g. to run the containers from an IDE).
+The scripts used to start the containers are fairly trivial, and the containers can be [run directly from the compose files by replacing some variables](#running-the-containers-directly) (e.g. to run the containers from an IDE).

 All the containers: